xinghaix/download-manager/docs/README_EN.md

 `简体中文`、`English`、`Japanese`、`German`、`Russian`、`French`

 This is the result of using Google Translate.
-If you have better suggestions, please create Issues or email!
+If you have better suggestions, please create Issues or send emails!

 **Steps:**
 1. Location of all translation files: public/_locales/\*\*/*.json